edgio-docs/edgio-docs/src/guides/v7/experimentation.md

 ## Sending Traffic to a Different Environment {/*sending-traffic-to-a-different-environment*/}

 You may use Experimentation to send traffic to a different environment.
-For example, you can validate a BETA release by sending some production traffic to the BETA release's environment.
+For example, you can validate a feature release by sending some production traffic to an environment where that feature release is hosted.

 ### How Does Proxying Traffic Work? {/*how-does-proxying-traffic-work*/}